 Around the same time, Basquiat and Al Diaz were gaining attention for their expressive tags on the Lower East Side.
 Thanks to Henry Flynt, a celebrated photographer, captured and then exhibited images of their work.
 Inspired by as well as rising established artists, Basquiat began to branch out on his own.
 In the process, connecting with other emerging artists, like Keith Haring.

 According to John Gruen’s Keith Haring: The Authorized Biography (1991), Haring was a fan of Basquiat since 1979:

 “From the moment I saw Jean-Michel’s drawings and the things he did in the streets, I knew he was a great artist.
-The early drawings are really simple, yet aggressive and intense.
+His early drawings are really simple, yet aggressive and intense.
 A lot of them had this scrawling language at the bottom, and there was something hauntingly real about them.
 The messier Jean-Michel’s things were, the better they looked.”

-Since then, Fab 5 Freddy immersed “himself in the punk-rock and art scenes brewing in downtown Manhattan…[he] would become a major conduit and ambassador for both sides, hobnobbing and curating events with transcendent figures…while spreading the hip-hop gospel.”
-And the rest, as they say, is history.
-“Today Fab is focusing on making visual art, exhibiting his work, and was recently featured in the Los Angeles Museum Of Contemporary Art, ‘Art In The Streets,’ the blockbuster exhibit that was a historical survey on graffiti and street art.”
+Since then, Fab 5 Freddy immersed “himself in the punk-rock and art scenes brewing in downtown Manhattan.
+He would become a major conduit and ambassador for both sides.
+Hobnobbing and curating events with transcendent figures.
+While spreading the hip-hop gospel.”
+And the rest is history.
+Today Fab is focusing on making visual art and exhibiting his work.
+Recently Fab was featured in the Los Angeles Museum Of Contemporary Art, ‘Art In The Streets’.
+The Exhibit turned out to be a blockbuster, historical survey on graffiti and street art.